-The Rat Tail cactus the common name for (Aporocactus flagelliformis) or (Disocactus flagelliformis) is a slender, attractive succulent plant with long flexible, branching, hanging stems about ½” inch in diameter.
+The Rat Tail cactus the common name for (Aporocactus flagelliformis) or (Disocactus flagelliformis) is one of several slender, attractive outdoor succulent plants with long flexible, branching, hanging stems about ½” inch in diameter.

 Bristly ‘hair” covers the limp stems which can be trained into many shapes and forms.